devadlakha/devadlakha.github.io/_pages/projects.md

 author_profile: true
 ---

-I was part of the following research projects.
+These projects show some of the applications of my work.

 ## Digital heritage